aclark4life/blog-2017/2011/08/20/hello-plone/index.rst

 .. post:: 2011/08/20
     :category: Buildout, Plone

+**This is a Plone "Hello, World!" style tutorial/application for Python programmers.**

-**This is a Plone "Hello, World!" style tutorial/application for Python programmers.
-See https://github.com/aclark4life/hello_plone for more.**
+This is a Plone "Hello, World!" style tutorial/application for Python programmers.
+See https://github.com/aclark4life/hello_plone for more.

 ..
 Note:: This post has been edited post-publication to improve the wording.